 Your documentation should…

-- be current - older documentation, up to 5 years old, may be considered at the discretion of AccessAbility Services Staff
+- be current; older documentation up to five years old may be considered at the discretion of AccessAbility Services Staff;

-- describe the specific accommodations requested and why they are needed
+- describe the specific academic adjustments requested and why they are needed;

-- state why the disability qualifies the applicant for the testing accommodations requested
+- state why the disability qualifies the applicant for the academic adjustments requested; and

-- signed by an evaluator qualified to make the diagnosis and recommendations
+- be signed by an evaluator qualified to make the diagnosis and recommendations.

-RELATED INFORMATION: A school plan such as an Individualized Education Program (IEP) or a 504 plan summary is not sufficient to determine reasonable accommodations.
-If either of these documents include test results or other professional findings that establish a basis for services or accommodations, they may be submitted as part of a more comprehensive evaluative report.
+A school plan such as an Individualized Education Program (IEP) or a 504 plan summary are not always sufficient to determine academic adjustments.
+If either of these documents include test results or other professional findings that establish a basis for services, they may be submitted as part of a more comprehensive evaluative report.

-The neuropsychological or psycho-educational evaluation for the diagnosis of a specific learning disability must provide clear and specific evidence that a learning disability does or doesn't exist.
+The neuropsychological or psycho-educational evaluation for the diagnosis of a specific learning disability must provide clear and specific evidence that a learning disability does or does not exist.
 Assessment, and any resulting diagnosis, should consist of and be based on a comprehensive assessment battery that does not rely on any one test or subtest.
-Therefore, we would like assessments that provide information about the student's aptitude, academic achievement, and information processing.
+Therefore, we prefer assessments that provide information about the student’s aptitude, academic achievement, and information processing.

-- Interview that includes a self-report as well as information gathered from family, school or prior psychoeductional evaluation
+- Interview that includes a self-report as well as information gathered from family, school or prior psychoeducational evaluation

 - Discussion of current impact of ADHD in an educational setting